Expert Help and Training for Teleservices and Technology

 Sponsor: Substance Abuse and Mental Health Services Administration (SAMHSA)

-Quality Payment Program (QPP) Support for Small, Underserved, and Rural Practices
+Quality Payment Program (QPP) Small Practices

 Sponsor: Centers for Medicare & Medicaid Services (CMS)